 When do I pay?
 Can I pay in instalments?

 Payments can be done all at once or be spread out over several months and can be paid via BACS (bank transfer).
-We do accept additional payments methods, such as debit and credit cards, although there may be additional fees.
+We do accept additional payment methods such as debit and credit cards, although there may be additional fees.

 Do I need any vaccinations and / or malaria tablets?